-In the new funding period the cluster brings together 25 excellent scientists with state-of-the-art expertise in selected research areas that have the potential to transform basic and translational neuroscience.
+At the beginning of 2019, NeuroCure entered its third round of funding within the Excellence Strategy framework.
+In this new phase of funding, the cluster is bringing together 25 excellent scientists, each working at the top of their fields in selected research areas that have the potential to transform both basic and translational neuroscience.

-In the future we will concentrate on collaborative projects in three areas of neuroscience research: development, maintenance, and aging.
-Our focus will not be restricted to a specific brain disease; rather, our overarching aim is to elucidate the overlapping pathophysiological processes that are common across multiple neurological and psychiatric disorders.
+In the future, we plan to focus on collaborative projects in three areas of neuroscientific research: development, maintenance and aging.
+Rather than restrict our focus to a specific brain disease, our overarching aim is to elucidate overlapping pathophysiological processes that can be found in multiple neurological and psychiatric disorders.

-These research areas will be flanked by newly established translational modules: BrainLab will provide researchers with increased patient access, including access to inpatients with acute and severe brain disorders; SPARK aims to accelerate and improve the translational process; VOS – Value and Open Science strengthens the predictive power of our research and thereby improves the translational pipeline.
+To support our research, we have also established new translational modules: BrainLab provides researchers with increased access to patients, including inpatients with acute and severe brain disorders; SPARK aims to accelerate and improve the translation process; and VOS – Value and Open Science strengthens the predictive power of our research, thereby improving the translational pipeline.

 Our goal is to create a research environment at the forefront of translational neuroscience.
 NeuroCure’s new generation of programs and structures, each tailored specifically towards facilitating relevant clinical advances, moves us closer to this goal, making our already highly collaborative research environment even stronger.